2020 European Boxing Olympic Qualification Tournament

 The 2020 European Boxing Olympic Qualification Tournament for boxing at the 2020 Summer Olympics began on 14 March 2020 at the Copper Box Arena in London.
 On 16 March, the tournament was suspended and postponed due to the COVID-19 pandemic.
 It was to resume on 22 April 2021 and end on 26 April, but after cases rose in the United Kingdom in January, it was moved from London and further postponed.
 The tournament later ran from 4 June to 8 June 2021 at Le Grand Dôme in Villebon-sur-Yvette, France.
-It was expected spectators were not allowed to attend.
+It was expected that spectators were not allowed to attend.